function

 }

-What we're doing is baseFlatten(['a','b','c'],1,isFlattenable,undefined,[])
+What we're doing is baseFlatten(['a','b','c'],1,isFlattenable,undefined,[]).

-After reduction , You don't have to go down the recursion .
+It's actually executing flatten(['a','b','c']).
+It's just that a result To store the processed results .depath After reduction , You don't have to go down the recursion .

-by 3 Even higher elements , It's also recursive , The result of each recursion is saved to result
+even depth by 3 Even higher elements , It's also recursive , The result of each recursion is saved to result in , Carry it out to the end , Is to return to the final result .

 summary

-And so on, through baseFlatten
+flatten,flattenDeep,flattenDepth And so on, through baseFlatten derived .

 In actual development , We also need to learn from the author's ideas to abstract and encapsulate code .